Summerbridge Links CABINET VISION And ALPHACAM With Special Software Application

 He says the overall integration between CABINET VISION and ALPHACAM is seamless, producing accurate cabinets first time, every time.

 Cabinet doors are manufactured from MDF and then wrapped in vinyl, or laminated with acrylic.
-Summerbridge has a standard range of around 40 designs and 90 color variations, and are also asked to produce customised one-off orders.
+Summerbridge has a standard range of around 40 designs and 90 color variations, and are also asked to produce customized one-off orders.
 Production is handled entirely in ALPHACAM, giving capacity for the company to ship up to 25,000 doors a week.

 The process is made even faster with ALPHACAM’s Automation Manager, which enables files to be batch processed, from file preparation right through to applying toolpaths, with NC code generated automatically.
 In addition, Automation Manager can create a full report structure, along with labels and bar coding if required.